dkhundley/exploring-bikeshare-r/README.md

 ## Repo Contents
 This repository contains the project as originally completed within a Jupyter Notebook (powered by an R kernel) and then exported as an HTML file for easy viewing by the Udacity viewer.

+## Special Thanks
+Special thanks to Udacity for this coursework and supporting data for this project!